 - Reviewing adequacy of resources for supplementary teaching.

-The Learning Support Teacher will maintain the following documentation in individualised files locked in a filing cabinet.
+The SET Teacher will maintain the following documentation in individualised files which are centralised in the school’s learning support room some of which are locked in a filing cabinet.
 Principal and relevant class teachers will be involved in the planning process and will be kept updated on test results / progress etc.

 - Individual Profile and Education Plan